nanw1103/context-programming/README.md

 Like a typical computer that consists of _input, output, control unit, compute unit, and memory_, a _functional program_ could be structured as _profile_, _context_, _steps_, and _orchestrator_.
 As _Context Programming_ pattern.

 ## Concepts Explained
 - **Profile**: The input of the entire module.
 The one-piece concept of _profile_ simplifies the interface and helps integration.
 Profile is read-only.
+Similar to configuration file.
 - **Context**: Runtime generated states, shared between _Steps_, normally persisted.
-The _context_ depicts a unified path for data interchange between steps.
+The _context_ depicts a unified path for data interchange between steps. _Context_ is persisted to help retrive and replay _Steps_.
 - **Steps**: fine-grained operations that read from the _profile_ and read from/write to the _context_.
 Ideally, each _step_ is executable individually.
 - **Orchestrator**: streamline the execution of multiple _steps_ according to workflow or condition, generally as the unified entry for the entire module.